 Museum of Richmond

-There is always a very varied programme of events at the Museum of Richmond – movies, talks, walks and evening events, including activities for children, which can be found on the museum’s website – especially for half-term.
+There is always a very varied programme of events at the Museum of Richmond – movies, talks, walks and evening events, including activities for children, which can be found on the museum’s website – especially for half-term and school holidays.

 Some events get booked up very quickly, so visit the website for further details.
 Booking for some events is essential.